- Contingency Plan for Shutdown of Agency upon Failure of Congress to Enact Appropriations

 During the period before actual shutdown, each office will review its activities to ensure that no unauthorized activities will take place after the shutdown date.
 If there is no continuing resolution or other new funding before that date, the following general actions will be taken.

 Each office will identify activities that must be carried out to permit an orderly shutdown of activities.
 Offices will also provide information on a continuing basis to staff, grantees, fellows, and the public on the status of phase-down activities.

 Each office head will notify their employees of the IAF’s shutdown policy and general furlough process.
-Employees being furloughed will receive formal notice from the Personnel office once the continuing resolution or appropriation lapses.
+Employees being furloughed will receive formal notice from the Chief Operating Officer once the Continuing Resolution or appropriation lapses.